thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 [Custom SmartREST 2.0 Templates](https://cumulocity.com/guides/reference/smartrest-two) can be used to extend the functionality of a device to support more operations than what the [static SmartREST templates](https://cumulocity.com/guides/reference/smartrest-two/#mqtt-static-templates) offer.

-`thin-edge.io` supports subscription to custom templates as documented [here](https://cumulocity.com/guides/users-guide/device-management/#smartrest-templates).
+%%te%% supports subscription to custom templates as documented [here](https://cumulocity.com/guides/users-guide/device-management/#smartrest-templates).

 For every template that the device uses, it must publish all data to `s/uc/<template-name>` topic and subscribe to `s/dc/<template-name>` to receive data from the cloud, based on that template.
-When these templates are configured with `thin-edge.io`, subscriptions to all these relevant topics on Cumulocity cloud will be done by `thin-edge.io` internally.
+When these templates are configured with %%te%%, subscriptions to all these relevant topics on Cumulocity cloud will be done by %%te%% internally.
 Local processes on the device can access these templates on the local MQTT broker by simply publishing to `c8y/s/uc/<template-name>` and subscribing to `c8y/s/dc/<template-name>` topics (note the `c8y/` prefix in topics).

 A template named `$TEMPLATE_NAME` requires the following subscriptions to be added when connecting to Cumulocity: